-When traumatic events occur, the body’s natural cognitive and neurological coping mechanisms can be overwhelmed and subsequently the memory and the accompanying sights, sounds, thoughts and feelings are inadequately processed and stored in an isolated network.
+When traumatic events occur, the body’s natural coping mechanisms can be overwhelmed.
+Subsequently the memory and the accompanying sights, sounds, thoughts and feelings are inadequately processed and stored in wrong part of the brain.
 These ‘raw form’ memories can be activated each time we experience a trigger situation or recollection of the original event.

-While it isn’t possible to erase these memories, the goal of EMDR therapy is to properly process these traumatic memories, reducing their impact, the distress they cause and helping clients to develop more adaptive coping mechanisms.
-This is done through an eight-phase approach to address the past, present, and future aspects of a stored memory, requiring clients to recall distressing events while receiving bilateral sensory input, including:
+While it isn’t possible to erase these memories, the goal of EMDR therapy is to properly process these traumatic memories.
+This reduces their impact, the distress they cause and helps clients to develop better coping mechanisms.
+This is done through an eight-phase, evidence-based approach which addresses the past, present and future aspects of a stored memory.
+It requires clients to recall distressing events while receiving bilateral sensory input, including:

 The eight phases of EMDR are as follows:

 Reported benefits of EMDR include:

 This allows you to rest more easily and go about your daily business without feeling fearful and prone to panic

 A wide range of psychological difficulties, in particular those that originate in trauma can be treated by EMDR.
 This includes direct or indirect experiences of sexual assault, terror attack, accidents or natural disaster.
 These experiences often lead to a post-traumatic stress disorder (PTSD) diagnosis, for which EMDR has been recommended by the National Institute of Health and Care Excellence (NICE).

 It is also increasingly used to treat more prolonged, low-grade distress that originates in shock or loss in adult life and/or issues experienced during childhood.

 EMDR therapy is also being used for the treatment of other issues including: